 - 400€/pp for min 2 participants (for less or more participants please contact us)

-In this trip we walk 5-6 hours per day, we mostly follow good forest paths; above the tree-line, the terrain varies from grassy uplands to rocky ridges, with some scrambling required for the peak ascents.
-A good level of fitness and experience is required to climb the peak and the guide reserves the right to make the final decision if we climb the final peak.
+On this tour we walk for about 3-4 hours during the first day, 6-7 hours the next day and 8-9 hours on the third and last day, mostly following good forest trails.
+Above the tree line, the terrain varies from grassy uplands to rocky ridges, with some scrambling required for the peak ascents.
+A good level of fitness and experience is required to climb the peak and the guide reserves the right to make the final decision on whether to summit.

 - Personal expenses.